apache/celix/documents/getting_started/using_services_with_c.md

 The suspend strategy has the advantage of reducing locks' usage: of course, suspending the component has its own overhead (e.g. stopping and restarting threads), but this overhead is "paid" only in case of changes in service dependencies, while the locking overhead is always paid.

+## See also

+See the [Dependency Manager example](../../examples/dm_example) for a working example and good starting point to create more complex bundles.